-Even though we just said that there isn’t a simple yes or no answer to this question, we’ll kick off this article by saying that legally speaking, you do not need a lawyer to form an LLC.
-However, there are several circumstances in which you may find it to be preferable, compared to trying the DIY option or hiring an online LLC formation service.
+We’re going to contradict ourselves for a second, but bear with us.
+Even though we just said there isn’t a simple yes or no answer to the question, we should note that legally speaking, you do not need a lawyer to form an LLC.

-The best reason to hire a lawyer to help you form a new business is if you’re not entirely certain whether the LLC is the right structure for your business.
-After all, there are several different entity types available to business owners in America ― including sole proprietorships, partnerships, C corporations, S corporations, and more ― so it’s important to make sure you form your business in the appropriate entity.
-A good business attorney can explain the differences and help you choose which one is the right fit for you.
+The best reason to hire a lawyer to help you form a new business is if you’re not entirely certain whether an LLC is the right structure for you.
+After all, there are several different entity types available ― sole proprietorships, partnerships, C corporations, S corporations, and more ― so it’s important to make sure you form the one that best fits your business purpose and goals.
+A good business attorney can explain the differences and help you choose the right fit for you.

 Why Is It Unnecessary to Hire a Lawyer to Form Your LLC?

-Especially in the startup phase, many businesses just don’t have the spare cash laying around to pay for a lawyer’s fees, which can cost thousands of dollars to form an LLC.
-You can form an LLC on your own for just the cost of the state fee, or you can hire an online LLC formation service for a fraction of the cost of an attorney.
+Especially in the startup phase, most businesses simply don’t have the spare cash lying around to pay for a lawyer’s LLC formation fees, which can cost thousands of dollars.
+After all, you can form an LLC on your own for just the cost of the state fee, which ranges from under $50 to a few hundred.
+Or, if you want help from a professional but don’t have the money for an attorney, you can hire an online LLC formation service for a fraction of the cost.

 In many cases, an online LLC formation service provider will bundle in additional features with your formation package, which can make a good bargain even better.
 For example, many of these companies will include a year’s worth of registered agent service to receive and forward your important government documents.
 Since every LLC needs to designate a registered agent anyway, these LLC service providers can eliminate multiple items from your to-do list in one fell swoop.

-All told, the LLC formation process is rather simple compared to most other business types, so in theory it is something that you can certainly tackle yourself.
-The process varies by state, but in general all you need to do is supply basic information about your company, like the name and street address, along with the contact information for your registered agent.
+All told, the LLC formation process is simple compared to most other business types, and we have complete confidence that you can tackle it yourself.
+The process varies by state, but in many cases, all you need to do is supply basic information about your company, like the name and street address, along with the contact information for your registered agent.

-In general, no one really needs an attorney to start an LLC.
+Before you go out and hire one, remember that no one really needs an attorney to start an LLC.
 If you have the time to do the research and make sure your documents are completed correctly, there’s no reason you shouldn’t be able to form your own LLC.
-Or, if you want to find some middle ground between hiring a lawyer and tackling the DIY option, you can always use an online LLC formation service.
+Or, if you want to find some middle ground between hiring a lawyer and tackling the DIY option, you can always use an incorporation service like IncFile or ZenBusiness.